zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 The process of defining a package is elaborated in detail on the [Creating a Package](../../13-walkthroughs/0-using-zarf-package-create.md) page.
 Once a package has been defined, building it is a relatively straightforward task.

 The `zarf package create` command locates the `zarf.yaml` file in the current directory and constructs the package from that file.
-The command utilizes internet resources to retrieve all the required assets and stores them in a temporary directory.
+The command utilizes internet or intranet resources to retrieve all the required assets and stores them in a temporary directory.
 After the required resources have been obtained, Zarf generates a tarball of the temporary directory and performs necessary cleanup actions.

 ## Inspecting a Built Package